What Is NATO?:

 - The Mediterranean Dialogue - Begun in 1994, its goal is to bring a stabilizing influence to the Middle East region.
 Members of the dialogue include Algeria, Egypt, Israel, Jordan, Mauritania, Morocco and Tunisia.

-- The Istanbul Cooperation Initiative - Launched in 2004, it includes these four members of the Gulf Cooperation Council: Bahrain, Qatar, United Arab Emirates.
+- The Istanbul Cooperation Initiative - Launched in 2004, it includes these four members of the Gulf Cooperation Council: Bahrain, Kuwait, Qatar and United Arab Emirates.
 Its goal is to foster peace throughout the larger Middle East region.